 Figure 1: July Temperatures in NYC, by 5

-In terms of Real Time prices, not much happened as there was little volatility across most of the state throughout the summer.
+In terms of Real-Time prices, not much happened as there was little volatility across most of the state throughout the summer.
 Figure 2 shows how Real Time prices varied from April through August in the nine electricity zones (labeled A through K) in New York State.
-All monthly averages were below 4.0 ¢ per kWh for all zones for all months, except Zone K (Long Island), which for the month of July, settled just above 4.2¢ per kWh.
-The average monthly settlement prices for all NYISO zones is summarized in Table 1.
+All monthly averages were below 4.0 ¢ per kWh for all zones for all months, except Zone K (Long Island), which for July, settled just above 4.2¢ per kWh.
+The average monthly settlement prices for all NYISO zones are summarized in Table 1.